Kolabogat/resale_profit_manager/README.md

 ## Commands
 When you up the server the following commands are executed in `entrypoint.sh` file:

+Migrations for database:
 ```
 python manage.py migrate
 ```
-Migrations for database.

 ---

+Collects all static files:
 ```
 python manage.py collectstatic
 ```
-Collects all static files.

 ---

+Execute custom command that creates tickets filters in database
 ```
 python manage.py command_filter_query
 ```
-Execute custom command that creates tickets filters in database

 ---

+Execute custom command that creates choices settings for currency and pagination fields:
 ```
 python manage.py command_settings_query
 ```
-Execute custom command that creates choices settings for currency and pagination fields.

 ---

+Creating a superuser with username, password and email initialized in the .env file:
 ```
 DJANGO_SUPERUSER_USERNAME=$DJANGO_SUPERUSER_USERNAME DJANGO_SUPERUSER_PASSWORD=$DJANGO_SUPERUSER_PASSWORD python manage.py createsuperuser --noinput --email $DJANGO_SUPERUSER_EMAIL
 ```
-Creating a superuser with username, password and email initialized in the .env file.

 ---

+An optional command that creates 200 tickets using a custom command.
+Only one user should be in database:
 ```
 python manage.py test_command_create_tickets
 ```
-An optional command that creates 200 tickets using a custom command.
-Only one user should be in database.

 ---

+Starts the server with `gunicorn`:
 ```
 gunicorn backend.wsgi:application --bind 0.0.0.0:8000
 ```
-Starts the server with `gunicorn`.